imsb-uke/pcai/README.md

     <img src="imgs/mahalanobis_distance_example.png">
 </figure>

 [06_credibility_estimation.ipynb](notebook/06_credibility_estimation.ipynb) shows how to estimate the credibility of the PCAI model predictions.
-The credibility is estimated based on the Mahalanobis distance of the latent feature vectors of the aggregated patches per bag to the center of training samples using a conformal prediction setup.
+The credibility score is based on the Mahalanobis distance of the latent feature vectors of the aggregated patches per bag to the center of training samples using a conformal prediction setup.

 ### 7 - Color Adaptation